CodeWithYuva/rapid_chat/README.md

 ✅ Smart hybrid chunking strategy
 ✅ Uses **Qdrant** as the vector DB
 ✅ Displays exact **source filename, page, and chunk ID**
-✅ Built for speed: ⏱️ <15s response time on GPU and average of 50s and <100s time on CPU
+✅ Built for speed: ⏱️ <15s response time on GPU and average of 30s-40s time on CPU
 ✅ Completely **offline**

 ---